 I downloaded the latest Windows ISO image and did a Clean Install rather than doing an upgrade.
 So I backed up everything to my server and started the installation process.
-The installation process was just like Windows 7, it went very smooth without any issues – in fact smoother!
-Once the installation is complete, Windows 8 will offer you a short animated tutorial – which was a new experience!
+The installation process went very smoothly without any issues!

 Once I reached the desktop, I checked to see if my drivers had got installed.
 Everything had got installed but they were pretty basic.
 I know for a fact that my laptop screen looked a lot nicer before, but the basic drivers now had messed it up.
 But my Sound and Bluetooth drivers had been installed.

 So I decided to install all the drivers from scratch, since most of the OEM drivers and generic drives offered by Microsoft are at times, different.
 Well, here my nightmare with my ATI Display driver installation.

 I downloaded the ATI display drivers from the OEM website.
-Even if it’s dated 2010, I know for a fact it works fine, since it was working on Windows 8 Release Preview.
+Even if it’s outdated, I knew for a fact it works fine, since it was working on my earlier Windows version.

 I went to Device Manager and uninstalled the generic drivers.

 I then opened Program Compatibility Troubleshooter and ran the program again.

 So I followed this guide on how to uninstall the ATI Display driver.
 There are other ways just to force Windows to recognize the drivers, but I badly need ATI CCC to works, because I connect my laptop to an HDTV and the scaling is all messed up.
 But with ATI CCC I can adjust it properly.

 Then I installed the chipset, sound, and other necessary drivers, but none of the drivers worked.
 I had to change the compatibility to Windows 7.